JustinRoberg/SIEMPractice/ChronicleSearchProject.md

  In this Lab I used Chronicle to:

    * Access threat intelligence reports on the domain
+         - Determined the behavior of `signin.office365x24.com` as  drop site for logs and stolen credentials.
+According to ET Intelligence Rep List
    * Identify the assets that accessed the domain
+         - `roger-spence-pc`, `emil-palmer-pc`, `coral-alverez-pc`, `ashton-davidson-pc`, `jude-res-pc`,`bruce-monroe-pc`, are assets that accessed domain
    * Evaluate the HTTP events associated with the domain
+         - Two `POST` requests were made to the do the domain.
+Indicating the submission of sensitive data.
    * Identify which assets submitted login information to the domain
+         - `ashton-davidson-pc`, `emil-palmer-pc` submitted login information.
    * Identify additional domains
+         - `40.100.174.34` resolves to `signin.office365x24.com` as well as `signin.accounts-google.com`

 After investigating the suspicious domain, I determined that it was involved in phishing campaigns.
 I also determined via Post requests to the domain, that login information had been submitted to the domain.
 I also identified two domains that were also related to the domain that I was investigating.

 </Details>